-After tobacco, diet and physical activity have the greatest impact on UK health10.
+After tobacco, diet and physical activity have the greatest impact on UK health (WHO, 2002).
 Unhealthy diets are characterised by high intakes of fat, sugar and salt, and low intakes of fruit, vegetables, fibre and oily fish.
-The consumption of unhealthy diets has contributed to a significant rise in obesity in B&NES and is a major risk factor for chronic diseases including diabetes, stroke and some cancers10.
+The consumption of unhealthy diets has contributed to a significant rise in obesity in B&NES and is a major risk factor for chronic diseases including diabetes, stroke and some cancers (WHO 2002).